YthingLLC/tsync/redesign-notes.md

 The Trello SDK was complete garbage though.
 I don't even know why I wasted my time trying to make that thing work.

 SDK developers really do overcomplicate the crap out of things in the name of being "clever"

+### What I really want to do

+Make a replacement to both Trello and MS Planner that doesn't have these silly limitations.
+With an API that doesn't suck.